 Our Safeguarding Team brings a wealth of experience to the school.
-Our DSL is a member of the Local Safeguarding Children’s Board (LSCB) sub group for Child Sexual Exploitation (CSE) and a Home Office certified trainer in the PREVENT Strategy.
-She has lectured in Child Protection at Bath Spa University and acted as Vice Chair of the Bath Area Panel, which meets monthly to discuss the needs of the Authority’s must vulnerable students.
+Our DSL is supported by a dedicated Team, including a Safeguarding Consultant who is a member of the Local Safeguarding Children’s Board (LSCB) subgroup for Child Sexual Exploitation (CSE), sits on the Local Safeguarding Children’s Board for County Lines and is a Home Office certified trainer in the PREVENT Strategy.
+She has also lectured in Child Protection at Bath Spa University and acted as Vice Chair of the Bath Area Panel, which meets monthly to discuss the needs of the Authority’s must vulnerable students.

-The Safeguarding Team is trained beyond the statutory guidance found in Keeping Children Safe in Education, 2016 and the Counter-Terrorism and Security Act, 2015.
+The Safeguarding Team is trained beyond the statutory guidance found in Keeping Children Safe in Education 2019 and the Counter-Terrorism and Security Act, 2015.

 |Name||School Role||Safeguarding Role|